-If you are interested in performing home glucose profiles, our nurses can assist (many owner do this very successfully at home).
-You will need to be taught how to obtain blood samples from your dog (our nurse can show you during an appointment time) and you will need to purchase a device that measures glucose levels in the blood (a glucometer).
+If you are interested in performing home glucose profiles, our nurses can assist in teaching you to perform this testing (many owner do this very successfully at home).
+You will need to be taught how to obtain blood samples from your cat (our nurse can show you during an appointment time) and you will need to purchase a device that measures glucose levels in the blood (a glucometer).
 Our currently recommended glucometer is AlphaTrak by Abbott Veterinary.
 During the beginning stages of insulin therapy, it is important to bring along your glucometer with your pet during scheduled blood glucose rechecks (so we can compare the values with our in house glucose lab measurements to insure accuracy).
 Once we are certain that blood glucose values agree with those obtained in our clinic, blood glucose profiles can be performed at home and the results reported to the doctor for ongoing recommendations in regards to insulin therapy.